-The moral semantics I defend in my dissertation has its roots in an account I provide in this book (2007), in response to perplexities Indologists have had in studying moral thought from ancient Sanskrit texts.
+The moral semantics I defend in my dissertation has its roots in an account I provide in Ethics and the History of Indian Philosophy (2007), in response to perplexities Indologists have had in studying moral thought from ancient Sanskrit texts.
 This was originally my MA Thesis in South Asian Studies (2002).
 The second edition, (2017), contains additional analysis about theoretical and methodological biases in the Study of Indian Ethics.
 MLBD is the leading Indology publisher.

 One aspect of this book that is right, I think, is my contention that moral concepts have to be understood in terms of their philosophical function.
 Moreover, I argue that “dharma” and “ethics” serve the same philosophical function in their respective traditions, and that Indian philosophy is saturated with ethics.